This CA failed 10 times in his CA exams but did not let failure define him rather enjoyed his journey

 Working, starting a business amidst my multiple attempts

-In those 5 years of giving attempt after attempt, I worked for 3-3.5 years as I knew beyond a point number of attempts don’t matter but work experience would make a difference!
+In those 5 years of giving attempt after attempt, I worked for 3-3.5 years as I knew beyond a point number of attempts doesn't matter but work experience would make a difference!

 Since I was not a qualified CA, my learning was very enriching but my growth was slow (in money terms).

-It did feel frustrating, however, I have learnt that acceptance causes disappearance (meaning if you accept something it will not run in your mind continuously).
+It did feel frustrating, however, I have learned that acceptance causes disappearance (meaning if you accept something it will not run in your mind continuously).

-Here is my behind the scenes of my 5-year journey appearing for CA Final Group 1:
+Here are my behind scenes of my 5-year journey appearing for CA Final Group 1: